-[43] In a Notice of Appeal dated February 15, 2013, the Appellant appealed the above-noted decision.
-He identified 10 grounds for appeal.
-Over the course of his appeal, the Appellant's grounds for appeal changed from those identified in his Notice of Appeal.
-The Panel has considered only those concerns which the Appellant addressed in his written submissions; the unsupported allegations are considered to be abandoned.
-The Appellant's concerns are summarized as follows:
+[39] In a Notice of Appeal dated February 22, 2013, the Appellant appealed the above-noted decision.
+He states that the Regional Manager's decision to reduce his moose quota is based upon a reduction of moose in GMZ 5C which is in error.
+He states that the moose population in his territory has remained stable.

+[40] In his written submissions, the Appellant expanded upon his grounds for appeal.
+The grounds that he addressed in his written submissions are summarized as follows:

-- The Regional Manager's January 16, 2013 letter setting out the Appellant's 2013-2014 quota and his multi-year allocation "is not a legal document".
-The legal document should be his annual licence which is renewable after March 31, 2013; - The Regional Manager's decision is not based on "scientifically defensible inventory data".
-The reduction of the AAH due to alleged declining moose populations in GMZ 5C is unwarranted. - The Regional Manager failed to follow and apply the harvest allocation policies and procedures of the Ministry, including the Harvest Allocation policy and procedure, the Quota policy and procedure, the Commercial Hunting Interests policy, and the Administrative Guidelines procedure; - The Regional Manager failed to follow and apply the policies and procedures to correctly determine the Appellant's guided non-resident hunters' allocation for bull moose in his territory; - The Regional Manager failed to correctly determine the Appellant's quota for bull moose; and - The Regional Manager failed to properly and reasonably exercise his discretion to ensure that guided hunters are able to harvest their share of the allocation of the annual allowable harvest. - [44] The Appellant submits that a flaw in the Regional Manager's decision is that the quota and five-year allocation for moose were calculated on a guide territory level, rather than on a regional level, contrary to the Ministry's policies and procedures.
+- The Regional Manager's January 16, 2013 letter setting out the Appellant's 2013-2014 quota and his multi-year allocation does not comply with sections 2.2 and 2.3 of the Ministry's Quota procedure (1.05.1). - The Regional Manager's decision is not based on "scientifically defensible inventory data".
+The reduction of the AAH due to alleged declining moose populations in GMZ 5C is unwarranted. - The Regional Manager failed to follow and apply the harvest allocation policies and procedures of the Ministry, including the Harvest Allocation policy and procedure, the Quota policy and procedure, the Commercial Hunting Interests policy, and the Administrative Guidelines procedure;

+- The Regional Manager failed to follow and apply the policies and procedures to correctly determine the Appellant's guided non-resident hunters' allocation for bull moose in his territory; - The Regional Manager failed to correctly determine the Appellant's quota for bull moose; and - The Regional Manager failed to properly and reasonably exercise his discretion to ensure that guided hunters are able to harvest their share of the allocation of the annual allowable harvest.

+[41] The Appellant submits that a flaw in the Regional Manager's decision is that the quota and five-year allocation for moose were calculated on a guide territory level, rather than on a regional level, contrary to the Ministry's policies and procedures.
 The Appellant submits that calculating these on a guide territory level is inconsistent with the Ministry's management of species on regional levels and results in far fewer moose being available for harvest by guided (non-resident) hunters.
-He further argues that if the Ministry wants quota and allocations to be calculated on a guide territory basis, then the animals should be managed on a guide territory level, taking into consideration the local population and the specific ecological components of the guide's territory. - [45] The Appellant also submits that, in its policies and procedures, the Ministry committed to supporting the viability of the guide outfitting industry and to providing guide outfitters with a predictable, fair share of the allocation of species in their guide territory areas.
+He further argues that if the Ministry wants quota and allocations to be calculated on a guide territory basis, then the animals should be managed on a guide territory level, taking into consideration the local population and the specific ecological components of the guide's territory.

+[42] The Appellant also submits that, in its policies and procedures, the Ministry committed to supporting the viability of the guide outfitting industry and to providing guide outfitters with a predictable, fair share of the allocation of species in their guide territory areas.
 He states that the determination of his allocation and quota has not been made in accordance with these commitments and principles, and that the decision, as it stands, will cause significant financial and economic hardship to his guide outfitting business now, and in the future.

-[46] In support of his case, the Appellant provided detailed submissions and an affidavit, sworn by him on July 15, 2013, which attaches 17 documents as exhibits.
+[43] In support of his case, the Appellant provided detailed submissions and relied upon an affidavit sworn by Stewart Fraser on July 15, 2013, which attaches 17 documents as exhibits.
 He also refers to an affidavit sworn on June 25, 2013 by Scott Ellis, Executive Director of the Guide Outfitters Association of British Columbia (the "Ellis Affidavit").
 Sixteen documents are attached as exhibits to the Ellis Affidavit.

-[47] In response, the Regional Manager submits generally that:
+[44] In response, the Regional Manager submits generally that: